-Prior to January 1, 2008, foreign invested enterprises were generally subject to a national and local enterprise income tax, or EIT, at statutory rates of 30% and 3%, respectively.
-Our subsidiaries, NetEase Information Technology (Beijing) Co., Ltd., or NetEase Beijing, Guangzhou NetEase Interactive Entertainment Limited, or Guangzhou Interactive, Guangzhou Boguan Telecommunication Limited, or Boguan, NetEase (Hangzhou) Network Co., Ltd., or NetEase Hangzhou, and NetEase Yodao Information Technology (Beijing) Limited, or Yodao Information, and our VIE, Guangzhou NetEase, had been granted various preferential tax treatments because the local tax authorities had approved such companies as "High and New technology Enterprises" or "Software Enterprises" or similar designations under the then applicable tax rules and regulations.
+Prior to January 1, 2008, foreign invested enterprises were generally subject to a national and local enterprise income tax, or EIT, at statutory rates of 30.0% and 3.0%, respectively, under the previous income tax law.
+Our subsidiaries, NetEase Information Technology (Beijing) Co., Ltd., or NetEase Beijing, Guangzhou NetEase Interactive Entertainment Limited, or Guangzhou Interactive, Guangzhou Boguan Telecommunication Limited, or Boguan, NetEase (Hangzhou) Network Co., Ltd., or NetEase Hangzhou, and NetEase Youdao Information Technology (Beijing) Limited (formerly named NetEase Yodao Information Technology (Beijing) Limited), or Youdao Information, and our VIE, Guangzhou NetEase, had been granted various preferential tax treatments because the local tax authorities had approved such companies as "High and New Technology Enterprises" or "Software Enterprises" or similar designations under the then applicable tax rules and regulations.